vicompany/workshop-unit-testing/docs/assignments.md

   </ul>
 </details>

-## Bug: After emptying the cart, I still have to pay shipping costs
+## Bug: With an empty cart, I have to pay shipping costs

 When dealing with bugs, it can be useful to write tests first so while you’re changing the code, the test script verifies your changes.